startxfr/helm-repository/charts/cluster-jenkins/README.md

 # STARTX helm : cluster-jenkins

-This helm chart is used to deploy Keycloak instances managed by a dedicated operator.
+This helm chart is used to deploy Jenkins instances managed by a dedicated operator.
 This chart is part of the cluster-xxx startx helm chart that doesn't create application deployment but rather represent a cluster configuration state orchestrated by gitops tools like ArgoCD.

 ## Requirements and guidelines